 Of course!
 On your sixth coaching session, you and your coach will discuss next steps.
 You have the option of continuing another 6-Week Coaching Program or adding on individual Booster Sessions (e.g., 1 to 2 appointments per month) for maintenance and check-ins.

 Coaching sessions typically happen once, every one to two weeks.
 More than two weeks between sessions will make it difficult to determine which weekly goals were met, and which ones need to be revised.
 A one-to-two week pace also means you’ll see change fast when it comes to accomplishing what you’re determined to achieve.

 The goals covered in coaching depend on what is meaningful for each client.
 You may have goals that relate to work and home.
 Your child may have goals that relate to school, and to tasks you want them to accomplish at home, too.
 In the child and teen coaching program, parents participate for part of each session so goals can be identified collaboratively, and parents can help support strategies between coaching sessions.

 For all clients, whether adults, teens or kids, some “right now” goals are identified and tackled.
 But some time is spent on Moonshots, too—or the long-term, big and starry dream goals that you or your child have always wanted to accomplish.
-Maybe you want to be the manager of your division at work, the lead designer on your team, a published graphic novelist, or an employee who soars through probation and lands a permanent position with your dream company, whatever it may be.
+Maybe you want to be the manager of your division at work, the lead designer on your team, a published graphic novelist, or an employee who soars through probation and lands a permanent position with your dream company.
 Maybe your child wants to be an astronaut, an archaeologist, a singer, or a chef!
 Our coaches can help you or your child explore those dreams, too.
 At Possibilities, ADHD Coaching is about more than improving day-to-day functioning.
 It’s about creating exciting possibilities for the future, too!

 What is the cost of a coaching session?